-PHICHEVER way we came, Montreal should be regarded as the initial point of our transcontinental journey, for it is the principal eastern terminus of the Canadian Pacific Railway, and it is the terminus not only of the main line, but of numerous other lines built and acquired by the company to gather up and distribute its traffic.
+HICHEVER way we came, Montreal should be regarded as the initial point of our transcontinental journey, for it is the principal eastern terminus of the Canadian Pacific Railway, and it is the terminus not only of the main line, but of numerous other lines built and acquired by the company to gather up and distribute its traffic.
 From here for a thousand miles we have the choice of two routes.
-We may go through the farms and orchards of Ontario to Toronto, the second city in importance in Canada, much younger than Montreal, but closely following in the extent of its trade and industries, and hoping soon to surpass its older rival in both,-a modern and handsomely built city where the solidity and culture of the older east is combined with the brightness and eager activity of the newer west.
-Here as at Montreal, many railway lines reach out, and on all sides may be seen the evidences of extensive commerce and great prosperity.
-From here we may in a few hours visit Niagara, and then, resuming our westward journey by one of the Canadian Pacific lines, four hours will bring us to Owen Sound on Georgian bay, whence one of the trim Clyde built steel steamships of the railway company will take us in less than two days across Lake Huron through the straits of Sault Ste Marie, where we will be lifted by enormous locks to the level of Lake Superior, and then across this greatest of fresh-water seas, to Port Arthur, on Thunder bay, where the western section of the Canadian Pacific Railway begins.
+We may go through the farms and orchards of Ontario to Toronto, the second city of Canada in importance, much younger than Montreal, but closely growing in the extent of its trade and industries, and hoping soon to surpass its older rival in both,-a modern and handsomely built city, where the solidity and culture of the older East is combined with the brightness and cager activity of the newer West.
+Here, as at Montreal, many railway lines reach out, and on all sides may be seen the evidences of extensive commerce and great prosperity.
+From here we may in a few hours visit Niagara, and then, resuming our westward journey by one of the Canadian Pacific lines, four hours will bring us to Owen Sound, on Georgian Bay, whence one of the trim Clyde-built new steamships of the railway company will take us in less than two days across Lake Huron and through the straits of Sault Ste.
+Marie, where we will be lifted by enormous locks to the level of Lake Superior, and then across this greatest of fresh-water seas to Port Arthur, on Thunder Bay, where the eastern section of the Canadian Pacific Railway begins.